Urgent/same day advice

 Contact the on call team via the Royal Cornwall Hospital switchboard on bleep 3131.

 Advice and Guidance service

 Consultants will respond within 72 hours to queries on any aspect of dermatology.
-Please note that advice on the diagnosis of a lesion cannot be provided via this service.
+Please note that advice on the diagnosis of a lesion cannot be provided via this service as dermoscopy is often required.
 Referrals are made via the e-referral system.
 The Consultants would like to actively encourage GPs to use this service.
 It may be that a referral into outpatients will not be necessary.
 If you are attaching a photograph, please see the teledermatology page for guidance.

 If there is a specific question about a patient already known to a dermatologist, please contact the consultant’s secretary either by phone or email.

 If you are sending a routine or urgent outpatient referral using the e-referral system, attaching photos is not necessary.
 Please advise the patient to use their smartphone.
 Rashes can often change and your photos are not available in digital format at the time of the outpatient appointment.

 Lesions are often referred due to diagnostic uncertainty/concern about malignancy.
 Consider gaining a second opinion from a colleague, especially if trained in dermoscopy.

 All suspected melanoma and SCC should be referred via the 2ww pathway.

 High risk BCC (head and neck but in particular large mid facial BCC) should be referred asurgent and low risk BCC (below the level of the clavicle) as routine.